Never like this month, we feel absolutely vital to share our new "Maker of the Month" blog series.

 - How did “The Clovelly Soap Company” get started and when?

 - We started in 2011 when we moved to Devon and took on The Clovelly name, before that it was Sarah Harper Handmade and I had a few London stockists and did craft fairs.
 I fell in love with the village and our amazing studio and the potential of lots of lovely visitors appreciating our handmade creations.
-I developed sensitivity to detergents and shampoos and cleaning products in my 20’s and decided to learn how to make my own natural skincare free from chemicals and detergents that irritated my skin.
+I developed sensitivity to detergents and shampoos and cleaning products in my 20’s and decided to learn how to make my own natural skincare free from chemicals and detergents that irritated my skin (we stock soaps for sensitive skin here).
 I started the soap company so that I could share my passion.

 - What’s the most challenging thing about running a sustainable business in your opinion?